Canvas: Working with the DesignPLUS QuickStart Wizard

 Template Content

-When using “Template Content” from the sidebar, choose from one of the template categories or select items from the “Course Content” bucket, which can be helpful when duplicating content from a previous page already set up.
-Note: Choose to “Overwrite current content with selected template” to completely change out the page content.
+When using “Template Content” from the sidebar, choose from one of the template categories or select items from the “Course Content” bucket.
+This is helpful when duplicating content from a previous page already set up.
+Note: Choose “Overwrite current content with selected template” to completely change out the page content and make sure the entire page is selected in the editor first.

 Content Blocks